shalakasgharat/Vehicle_Insurance_System/README.md

 > NOTE: password - admin@123

 The server will start on port 8080.
-Open the browser and type the url `http://localhost:8037/vis` to access the application.
+Open the browser and type the url `http://localhost:8080/vis-0.0.1-SNAPSHOT/login` to access the application.

-For More Awesome Projects Subscribe to My Youtube channel [B2 Tech](https://www.youtube.com/b2tech)

-If you find any difficulty in installing the application then reach me @ [Bushan Sirgur](http://BushanSirgur.in)